 - – In Canada, three member organisations are coordinating open events and social media campaigns, drawing on the support of local MPs wherever possible.
 About Face is focusing on raising public awareness of facial differences alongside fair treatment.

 Dr James Partridge OBE, founder and Director of Face Equality International says:

-“Wherever they live in the world, people with disfigurements — whether from cleft lips and palates, birthmarks, burns, acid violence, facial paralysis like Bell’s palsy, skin conditions such as psoriasis and vitiligo or after facial cancer —
+“Wherever they live in the world, people with disfigurements — whether from cleft lip and/or palate, birthmarks, burns, acid violence, facial paralysis like Bell’s palsy, skin conditions such as psoriasis and vitiligo or after facial cancer —

 NOTES TO EDITORS

 “People should make the effort to look beyond our appearance and get to know the multitude of stories behind each of our faces.
-Every face is different, we are all unique, we all deserve to be respected and treated fairly.”
+Every face is different, we are all unique but we all deserve to be respected and treated fairly.”

 “As someone who was born with a facial difference, I am well aware of the challenges such as discrimination and stigma.
-My involvement with European projects has also opened my eyes to the fact that more than a million people within the EU have a cleft or other craniofacial conditions so their needs are not a marginal concern.
-The launch of Face Equality International marks a significant step towards the global recognition of anti-discrimination legislation and human rights, which I unreservedly support.”
+My involvement with European projects has also opened my eyes to the fact that more than a million people within the EU have a cleft or other craniofacial condition so their needs are not a marginal concern.
+International Face Equality Week marks a significant step towards the global recognition of anti-discrimination legislation and human rights, which I unreservedly support.”

 “As our world becomes a ‘global village’, steps to challenge perceptions of facial differences must now happen on an international scale.
 There is no better way to do that than through an International Face Equality Week co-ordinated by an alliance of national organisations striving for face equality.
 As an individual with a facial difference, I’m excited to reach across borders to forge meaningful links, share my own experiences, and grow as a facial difference advocate!”